 After that, every spare moment I had I secretly read Almighty God’s words and watched the church’s gospel films.
 I found a few, including The Mystery of Godliness and Faith in God, really moving.
 The brothers’ and sisters’ experiences were so genuine and their fellowship was clear as day.
 I became even more certain that Almighty God is the Lord Jesus returned.
 Then I wanted to tell my wife I would accept Almighty God’s work of the last days, but I couldn’t face it after all I’d put her through.
 One day when she got home from a gathering, I asked her, “What did you fellowship on today?”
 She shot me a look of bewilderment and said, “Are you asking me about the gathering because you’d like some fellowship?
 How about I have someone from the church come talk with you?”
 That was, in fact, exactly what I was hoping she’d say, but I was still a little embarrassed.
 I responded, “If you like.”

 The next day, two sisters from The Church of Almighty God came to fellowship with me, and I shared my quandary.
 “I’ve been reading Almighty God’s words online and I now know that God’s name changes with the age, but there is something I still can’t figure out.
 It says in the Bible: ‘Jesus Christ the same yesterday, and to day, and for ever’ (Hebrews 13:8).
 ‘Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved’“ (Acts 4:12).
 The Bible clearly states that the Lord Jesus’ name can’t change, so why would He be called Almighty God in the last days, and not Jesus?”
 The sisters then read a couple passages of Almighty God’s words: “God’s essence and what He has and is shall never change.
 As for His work, however, it is always progressing in a forward direction, always going deeper, for He is always new and never old.
 In every age God assumes a new name, in every age He does new work, and in every age He allows His creations to see His new will and new disposition.”
-“Some say that the name of God does not change.
+“Some say that the does not change.
 Why, then, did the name of Jehovah become Jesus?
 It was prophesied that the Messiah would come, so why then did a man by the name of Jesus come?
 Why did the name of God change?
 Was such work not carried out long ago?
 Is God unable to do newer work today?
 The work of yesterday can be altered, and the work of Jesus can follow on from that of Jehovah.
 Cannot, then, the work of Jesus be succeeded by other work?
 If the name of Jehovah can be changed to Jesus, then cannot the name of Jesus also be changed?
 None of this is odd; it is just that people are too simple-minded.
 God will always be God.
 No matter how His work changes, and regardless of how His name might change, His disposition and wisdom will never change.
 If you believe that God can only be called by the name of Jesus, then your knowledge is far too limited” (The Word Appears in the Flesh).
 “The name of Jesus was taken for the sake of the work of redemption, so would He still be called by the same name when He returns in the last days?
 Would He still be doing the work of redemption?
 Why is it that Jehovah and Jesus are one, yet They are called by different names in different ages?
 Is it not because the ages of Their work are different?
 Could a single name represent God in His entirety?
 This being so, God must be called by a different name in a different age, and He must use the name to change the age and to represent the age.
 For no one name can fully represent God Himself, and each name is able only to represent the temporal aspect of God’s disposition in a given age; all it needs to do is to represent His work.
 Therefore, God can choose whatever name befits His disposition to represent the entire age” (The Word Appears in the Flesh).

 Then one of them shared this in fellowship: “Saying God never changes refers to His disposition and essence, not to His name.
 God is always new and never old and His work is always moving forward.
 God’s name also changes along with His work and along with the changing of the age.
 Each name represents an age and one stage of God’s work.
 Saying God’s name is unchanging means it will not change for the duration of that age, so as long as His work in that age hasn’t been finished, His name will not change during that age.
 But when God launches His work in a new age, He changes His name along with His work.
 He uses His name to usher in a new age, and God’s names represent His work and His disposition for each age.
 God’s name was Jehovah in the Age of Law, and He did that age’s work with that name.
 He issued the law and commandments to guide early humanity in their lives on earth, so they knew what sin was, how to worship Jehovah God, how to keep the law and commandments, and be blessed by God.
 Any who violated the law were to be stoned to death or burned by heavenly fire.
 The name Jehovah represented the majesty, wrath, mercy, and damnation of God’s disposition in the Age of Law.
 By the end of that age, people were becoming more and more corrupt and sinful, and could no longer follow the law.
 They were all in constant danger of being put to death for violating the law.
 God became flesh and came to earth based on His work plan and the needs of corrupt mankind.
 He began the Age of Grace and ended the Age of Law using the name ‘Jesus.’
 He redeemed mankind and gave us the way of repentance, showing God’s merciful and loving disposition and bestowing incredible grace upon humanity.
 He was ultimately crucified to redeem us from our sins.
 Ever since then, we only have to pray in the Lord Jesus’ name to have our sins forgiven and enjoy God’s abundant grace.
 The name Jesus only represents the work of redemption, and its meaning is the sin offering that redeems corrupt mankind, full of love and mercy.
 We can see that there’s meaning behind the name God adopts for each age.
 Every name represents His work and disposition for that particular age.
 God’s work is always moving forward, and His name changes with each stage of His work.
 In the Age of Grace, when God came among man, if He had kept the name Jehovah, His work would have remained in the Age of Law and corrupt mankind could never have gained God’s redemption.
 They would have ended up punished and condemned for violating the law.
 The Lord has now returned in the last days.
 If He kept the name Jesus, mankind wouldn’t be able to move forward from the forgiveness of sin of the Age of Grace.
 We’d never be freed from sin, cleansed, fully saved, and get into God’s kingdom.”